SurbhiWadhwa1/sky130-CMOS-Design-SPICE-Workshop/README.md

           <br>-Lab Activity
         </ul>
       </li>
-      <li>Day 2: Velocity Saturation and basics of CMOS inverter VTC
+      <li>Velocity Saturation and basics of CMOS inverter VTC
         <ul>
           <li>Part 1: SPICE Simulation for lower nodes and velocity saturation effect</li>
           -What was learnt